 By checking the "Default" box, you can make this scan template the default template for every new scan.
 There can only be one default template at a time and selecting the box will uncheck a previous default, if set.
 Checking the "Restricted" flag will make the template restricted, meaning only a restricted set of users can use the template for scans.
-The set of users consists of all users who do not have the "ForceStandardArgs" restriction set.
-(By default this are all users who are not member of the group "Operator Level 1").
-After clicking the "Add Template" button on the bottom of the template page, an overview of all existing scan templates is shown.
+The set of users consists of all users who do not have the "Force Scan Template" restriction set (by default those are all users who are not a member of the group "Operator Level 1").